 Cyborg Assassins

 These guys aren’t especially tough, in fact they fold up like balsa wood if you turn any serious firepower on them.
 They are, however, damn sneaky.
-While most cyborgs make creepy distorted chattering noises these guys are totally silent.
+While most cyborgs make creepy distorted chattering noises these ones are totally silent.
 So are their weapons, because although they carry rifles they actually seem to throw shurikens at you.
-Also, LG liked to hide them in little niches and cubbyholes that you wouldn’t immediately notice when you first enter a chamber.
+Also, Looking Glass liked to hide them in little niches and cubbyholes that you wouldn’t immediately notice when you first enter a chamber.
 So it’s easy to be caught unawares, with no idea the cyborg was there until you see your health going down.
 Or you might get distracted a the big noisy clanking security robot in the middle of the room, and not realise you’re actually under attack from multiple threats.

 shock_invisi